 2. In-Ground DIY Fire Pit

 The in-ground fire pit is becoming increasingly popular among DIY fire pit builders.
 Before digging into the ground, make sure you call 811, the federally mandated “Call Before You Dig Number.”
 Someone will come to mark the approximate location of any underground lines, pipes, and cables so you can dig safely.
+A typical in-ground fire pit can range from 1 to 3 feet deep.
 Once you dig your fire pit to the desired size, line the dirt walls with stones or brick.
 Follow these additional steps to get started:

-- First, you will want to create a bottom layer of gravel, then cover it with the base of your fire pit — larger stones or bricks or an even covering such as quick drying cement.
+- First, you will want to create a bottom layer of gravel or lava rock, then cover it with the base of your fire pit — larger stones or bricks or an even covering such as quick-drying cement.

-- Place your bottom layer of stones and make sure they are level so as the stones are stacked they will be flat.
+- Place your bottom layer of stones and make sure they are level so when the stones are stacked they’re flat.

 - Backfill the edges and compact the dirt around the fire pit.